-Box, Google, IBM and Microsoft Shift Strategy to Partner and Integrate Clouds, Apps and Services
+Box, Google, IBM, and Microsoft Shift Strategy to Partner and Integrate Clouds, Apps, and Services

 By Jim Lundy

-There is a fundamental and profound shift that is occurring before our eyes in Enterprise Software.
-It isn’t a fad, it won’t go a way and buyers will win in the end.
-The shift we are talking about is the realization by many of the largest Tech Titans that closed systems and ones that don’t interoperate are dead.
+There is a fundamental and profound shift that is occurring before our eyes in enterprise software.
+It isn’t a fad, it won’t go away, and buyers will win in the end.
+The shift we are talking about is the realization by many of the largest tech titans that closed systems and ones that don’t interoperate are dead.

-The Old Closed Model of Software Suites is Dead
+The Old Closed Model of Software Suites Is Dead

-The move this week by IBM and SAP to integrate their Talent Management Suites via Connectors (see Aragon First Cut) is just one example of how the world has changed.
+The move this week by IBM and SAP to integrate their talent management suites via connectors (see Aragon’s First Cut) is just one example of how the world has changed.
 Two years ago, this would not have even been on the table.
 Some who don’t understand these shifts will shout out that these are tactics, but the evidence we see clearly points to a broader strategic shift that cannot be ignored.

-Box Opens Up – Enables Mobile Apps
+Box Opens Up: Enables Mobile Apps

 That means buyers may buy a service from a third party that uses Box, but they may not know that.
-Content as a Backend service is relatively new and we think in the era of Mobile and Wearables, it will be very popular.
+Content as a backend service is relatively new and we think in the era of mobile and wearables, it will be very popular.
 We expect other MCM providers to follow suit.

-Google – Allows Compute Engine Apps to run on other Clouds
+Google: Allows Compute Engine Apps to Run on Other Clouds

-IBM – Going Cloud and Partnering as a new Business Strategy
+IBM: Going Cloud and Partnering As a New Business Strategy

 IBM, who has been under pressure due to eroding hardware revenues, has made major moves to open it up.
-From the major partnership with Apple last summer, to the partnership with Twitter and just this week the announcement of both the SAP Talent Management Integration, as well as the partnership with Facebook for retail advertising.
+From the major partnership with Apple last summer, to the partnership with Twitter and just this week the announcement of both the SAP talent management integration, as well as the partnership with Facebook for retail advertising.

-IBM is all about the Cloud – its purchase of Soft Layer is one of their bigger moves and their willingness to make it easy to use via Blue Mix and IBM Watson Cognitive and Analytics services are all major new initiatives that investors want to see pay off.
+IBM is all about the cloud—its purchase of Soft Layer is one of their bigger moves and their willingness to make it easy to use via Blue Mix and IBM Watson cognitive and analytics services are all major new initiatives that investors want to see pay off.

 Microsoft has had Azure as a PaaS Platform offering for years.
 For years, I advised them about leveraging it internally.
-Now Microsoft has really opened that up—the fact that Oracle Database can run on Azure reflects a level of cooperation unheard of several years ago.
+Now, Microsoft has really opened that up—the fact that Oracle Database can run on Azure reflects a level of cooperation unheard of several years ago.

 It isn’t just that.
 New CEO Satya Nadella is saying all the right things—that Microsoft wants to be open.
 He said that this week at the Ignite Conference.
-The biggest evidence we have seen so far is the flexibility of Azure and their willingness to even talk about Open Source platforms such as Linux at their own conference.
+The biggest evidence we have seen so far is the flexibility of Azure and their willingness to even talk about open-source platforms such as Linux at their own conference.

 As far as the app integrations, Microsoft always shows how other apps can integrate with things such as Office 365, but it hasn’t shown a full willingness to allow Microsoft apps to share their data bi-directionally.
 We think this will also change under Mr. Nadella’s leadership.

-Ecosystems and Customer – Salesforce Started the Movement
+Ecosystems and Customer: Salesforce Started the Movement

 Their success has not gone unnoticed in the market.
-We would note that some think they have to run their apps on Force.com – but that is not the case.
-Many apps that integrate with Salesforce run on other Cloud Platforms, such as Amazon.
+We would note that some think they have to run their apps on Force.com, but that is not the case.
+Many apps that integrate with Salesforce run on other cloud platforms, such as Amazon.
 Users do not know or care about this.
 They just want to get work done.

-The New Model is Open and Integrated
+The New Model Is Open and Integrated